-In the age of digital transformation, Open BIM technology and work on digital models is now considered imperative to a project’s success, and is a key player in the adoption of new technologies.
-Among these, the use of augmented reality (AR) is rapidly evolving into a promising tool for any company or professional in the sector to improve its processes, efficiency and to enhance its brand image, from the design to calculation phase of a project.
+In the age of digital transformation, Open BIM technology and work on digital models is now considered imperative to a project's success, and is a key player in the adoption of new technologies.
+Among these, the use of augmented reality is rapidly evolving into a promising tool for any company or professional in the sector to improve its processes, efficiency and to enhance its brand image, from the design to calculation phase of a project.
 All of this while incurring no extra cost.

 To do this, the user only has to register on the platform for free, upload the project to the platform and download the application.
 At no extra cost, this will allow the user to see and interact with the 3D images of the project superimposed on the surrounding environment.

 Hence, from the outset of a construction project (in its design and calculation phases), any member of the project can see how the scheme will appear on a real virtual scale and walk through it.
-The benefits of AR will have an impact on improving the quality of construction and providing more information to the end-user of the project.
+The benefits of augmented reality will have an impact on improving the quality of construction and providing more information to the end-user of the project.

 Professional benefits and quality improvement in construction

 - It improves communication between beneficiaries.
-Different professionals involved in the project can use AR to share project information.
+Different professionals involved in the project can use augmented reality to share project information.
 In this way, some provide information (technicians) and others receive it (workers/builders/city councils) to make the execution sound.
 In addition, manuals, assembly instructions, etc could be included to ensure adherence to design.

 - Increased safety awareness in the construction phase.
-Through the visualization in AR, better decisions can be made when implementing the occupational health and safety risk prevention plan before construction.
+Through the visualization in augmented reality, better decisions can be made when implementing the occupational health and safety risk prevention plan before construction.
 Consequently it allows users to view in advance how the different required safety elements should be placed in the specific project.

 Benefits for the end user